 Why trek in the Ruhija sector?

-Ruhija region just like any other sector it's endowed with a uniqueness that is attracted to a number of tourists who preferably wish to trek in this sector despite other sectors in Bwindi forest such as Nkringo, Buhoma, and Rushaga where mountain gorilla families are habituated as well.
+Ruhija region, like any other sector, has a uniqueness that draws a number of tourists who prefer to trek in this sector over other sectors in Bwindi Forest such as Nkringo, Buhoma, and Rushaga, where mountain gorilla families are habituated.

-Ruhija is home to approximately three mountain gorilla families being habituated that is open to the market to all travelers to enjoy mountain gorilla trekking experience all year round, Ruhija mountain gorilla families such as Bitukura mountain gorilla family, Oruzogo mountain gorilla family, and Nyaguriro mountain gorilla family.
-The Uganda wildlife Authority issue out about 24 mountain gorilla trekking permits per day for the Ruhija sector that is to say a maximum of 8 people is accepted per mountain gorilla family just like in other sectors.
+Ruhija sector is home to approximately three habituated mountain gorilla families that are open to the market all year round for mountain gorilla trekking experiences.
+Ruhija mountain gorilla families include the Bitukura mountain gorilla family, the Oruzogo mountain gorilla family, and the Nyaguriro mountain gorilla family.
+The Uganda Wildlife Authority issues about 24 mountain gorilla trekking permits per day for the Ruhija sector, which is to say a maximum of 8 people are accepted per mountain gorilla family, just like in other sectors.